MRRisley/sql-uc-fall2020/step-0-install/readme.md

 2. [MS SQL Server **Express** Download Page](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express)
 3. Click "download now."
 4. Run and follow [these steps](2017-install-steps.md) to complete set-up.
-++ When prompted, select the Basic installation.,
+    + When prompted, select the Basic installation.
+    + Restart may be required.
+    + At end of installation, select "Install SMSS" OR [go here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?redirectedfrom=MSDN&view=sql-server-2017) to download.

 **For UC Virtual Machine (VM) or Loaner Laptop** *(Mac Option)* **:**
 1. If you're off-campus, you'll have to connect to UC's VPN first.